 (2)

-For fees, commencing work without a permit, stop work orders, refunds, and reinspections, refer to the applicable provisions in sections 3.02.001 and 3.02.002 of this article or to the administrative provisions of the International Building Code as amended herein.
+For fees, commencing work without a permit, stop-work orders, refunds, and reinspections, refer to the applicable provisions in sections 3.02.001 and 3.02.002 of this article or to the administrative provisions of the International Building Code as amended herein.

 A license issued by the city is required to perform electrical work in the city.
-Such a license is valid only in the city and in any other municipality or region pursuant to a reciprocal agreement.
+Such a license is valid only in the city and in any other municipality or region pursuant to reciprocal agreement.
 All fees for such a license will be calculated in accordance with the fee schedule set by city council during the annual budget process or by minute entry.
 Except for the city license permit fee, no permit fee, registration fee, administrative fee, or any other fee shall be required from an electrician who holds a license issued under the act for any work performed in the city.
 However, the city shall collect any building permit fee that it otherwise requires.

 It is an offense subject to the applicable penalties provided in section 3.02.002 of this article, for a person subject to the act to: